roboscienceorg/book/source/Navigation/Implementation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The last issue that needs to be addressed is object interaction.
 How
 should we handle an impact?
-Earlier in the chapter,
+In
 :numref:`sizematters`, we saw that for circular
 robots, we could just add the radius of the robot to the obstacle and
 then treat the robot as a point mass.
 For path planning of circular